danse-inelastic/matter/README.txt

 different location.
 Note that installation to non-standard directories you may require adjustments to the PATH and PYTHONPATH environment variables.

+Note: Make.mm files are included but are not currently being maintained...

 The Python setuptools library provides "easy_install" script, which can be used to update diffpy.Structure installation or even to perform a new install without explicit need to download and unzip the code: